 Figures in a council report reveal that Greenwich Council have recently spent £46.5 million buying 120 homes off the open market.
 This works out at an average of £387,500 per home.

 The homes were purchased to alleviate problems of homelessness and a lack of council properties.
-Given councils are obliged to house people deemed in need in expensive private lettings or bed and breakfasts on temporary basis there is a need in expanding housing stock.
+Given councils are obliged to house people deemed “in need” in expensive private lettings or bed and breakfasts on temporary basis there is a dire need in expanding housing stock.

 But is this the most cost-effective way to house people?
 Buying these homes does nothing to increase the overall numbers of housing stock in the borough.
 120 homes is a sizeable number and such an intervention will probably help push up prices in local areas which in turn makes affordability worse for many residents.

 Central government restrictions

 Central government policies stretching back at least 30 years, under all parties, have made it near impossible to build new homes by enacting very strict borrowing caps on local authorities.
 This means numbers built have been in the low tens each year.

 Add in right-to-buy (which is being extended yet again) and housing shortages increase to the detriment of those seeking secure housing with all taxpayers having to fork out large sums to private landlords to compensate for the shortfall in public housing.